Website Success Start with the Domain

 Most people prefer to go with a keyword domain.
 You want your website to rank well for your chosen market, and keywords are the prime way you’ll achieve that goal.
 You can use a free or paid keyword tool to make a list of the top keywords in your market.

 Let’s look at a couple of examples from the health coaching market.
 A prime keyword domain would be something like healthcoach.com.
 It’s probably not available because the phrase has millions of searches per month.
-But another phrase like bostonhealthcoach.com or integrativehealthcoach.com might be available because it has fewer searches.
+But other phrases like bostonhealthcoach.com or integrativehealthcoach.com might be available because it has fewer searches.

 When you buy your domain, you’ll search for the URL you hope to get, such as healthcoach.com.
 If it’s not available, the system will usually show you some alternatives that are available, such as healthcoach.net.
 These are not always the best option, so don’t just go for one of these.
 You may need to brainstorm some ideas and get creative.
 (Just remember clarity over clever).